-The Causeway Institute has its genesis in the Northern Ireland peace process and many of our associates played a key role in the negotiations that resulted in historic agreements being reached.
+The Causeway Initiative has its genesis in the Northern Ireland peace process and many of our associates played a key role in the negotiations that resulted in historic agreements being reached.
 It is this knowledge and experience that we wish to share with others who are emerging from conflict or seeking to find a peaceful settlement in their country or region.

 Whilst our work in Northern Ireland continues, the Institute has also been involved with a number of projects in other conflict zones and have participated in dialogue at various levels.
 Our aim is to promote peace-building and conflict resolution/prevention through the sharing of our experience and the application of key principles of democracy and non-violence.